Ernest Miller: Wrestling career

-World Championship Wrestling (1997-2001)
+World Championship Wrestling (1997–2001)

 Early years (1997–1999)

+Miller was brought to professional wrestling after being asked by WCW executive Eric Bischoff, at the time Miller was Bischoff's son Garett's karate instructor.
+Miller was initially reluctant, but was convinced to take the offer after a meeting with Booker T and Stevie Ray.

-Miller made his World Championship Wrestling (WCW) debut when he saved Glacier from a two-on-one attack by Wrath and Mortis at the 1997 Slamboree pay-per-view.
+He made his World Championship Wrestling (WCW) debut on February 12, 1997, where he worked 3 matches that night for TV tapings.
+The first two matches were victories over Sgt.
+Buddy Lee Parker and Johnny Swinger.
+The last match was a loss to Glacier on WCW Worldwide which aired on April 13.
+He saved Glacier from a two-on-one attack by Wrath and Mortis at the 1997 Slamboree pay-per-view.
 Initially thought as just a fan who had jumped the railing, the WCW commentators then realized that this was no ordinary man and he was in fact the three-time karate champion Ernest Miller.
 Glacier and Ernest Miller quickly became tag team partners in their feud with Mortis and Wrath.
 After Glacier turned on Miller, Ernest left him and became a villain with Sonny Onoo as his manager.
 It was during this time that Miller's popularity heightened.

+Miller's initial wrestling gimmick emphasized his real-life martial arts background, often emphasizing karate strikes and kicks in his moveset.
 As a villain, Miller adopted an arrogant, Muhammad Ali-like trash-talking personality, calling himself "The Greatest" and gloating that he could beat anybody within two minutes, which he often did using his signature kicks.
 It was also around this time that Ernest began wearing ruby slippers in the ring and dancing in a James Brown-esque fashion to celebrate his victories.
 He would claim on Nitro that he knew the actual James Brown, leading to a pay-per-view "dance-off" between Miller and Brown, who had been brought in specially.
 Miller even went as far promoting his own instructional, karate home video with a pseudo infomercial.
 This served as a comedic parody to Billy Blanks' Tae Bo exercise videos which were quite popular at the time.
 Miller and Onoo also did comedy duo routines similar to Chris Tucker and Jackie Chan's characters from the film Rush Hour.